TALK POSITIVE

 I remember my dad teaching me the power of language at a very young

 age.
-Not only did my dad understand that
+Not only did my dad understand that specific words affect our

 mental pictures, but he understood words are a powerful